 1.2 The report provides information in relation to absence targets and how services have performed against them.
 An analysis of the reasons for absence has also been compiled and details are included within the report.
 Information is also provided on supporting attendance activity.

 2. Recommendations

-2.1 It is recommended that the Board notes the content of this report and that this report reflects the absence statistics for the period 1 October to 31st December 2019.
+2.1 It is recommended that the Board notes the content of this report.

 3. Background